 You can see an example of this in the architectural detail in Sir Lawrence Tadema’s ‘Visit of the Queen of Sheba to King Solomon’ above.

 In fact, the throne/judgement room in Solomon’s palace was probably much more modest, something like the throne room excavated at Knossos (see right).
 The palace at Knossos was built hundreds of years before Solomon’s palace, but came out of a much richer mini-empire.

 The royal palace of Solomon took twice as long to build as the Temple, and was much more complicated.
 In fact, it was a whole complex of buildings, with many different functions.
 According to the Bible, our only souce of information, there was:

-living quarters for Solomon’s multitude of wives and children.
-Though the ‘thousand wives of Solomon’ is probably an exaggeration, there were certainly many of them.
+- living quarters for Solomon’s multitude of wives and children.
+Though the ‘thousand wives of Solomon’ is probably an exaggeration, there were certainly a lot of them.
 Solomon cemented alliances with neighbouring territories by marrying their rulers’ daughters, and by giving his own daughters in marriage to governors of provinces (see the stories of Basemath and Taphath).

 The reconstruction of Xerxes’ palace (below) at Persepolis gives some idea of the lay-out of palace complexes.
 They were not simply great houses where the king lived, but administrative centers for the surrounding territory.

 Space was not the problem: see the area available to Solomon on the map below.